Particl-Community/academy/in-depth/indepth_escrow.rst

 Two-Party Escrow Explained
 ==========================

-Particl uses a unique two-party escrow system to secure transactions and ensure each of the transacting parties respects their agreement with the other party.
-It is free to use, anonymous, and entirely autonomous, meaning that it doesn't require any moderator or third-party to function.
+The Particl Marketplace uses a unique two-party escrow system to secure all of your transactions and ensure the party you're transacting with respects their agreements.
+It is free to use, anonymous, and entirely autonomous, providing you with the security, peace of mind, and confidence you need to safely do business online without involving third-parties.

 .. container:: toggle